The University Of East Anglia

 1970s

 In the early-1970s, UEA:TV (under the name of Nexus UTV) was formed and created student-made television with it operating for two hours a day over lunchtime.
-The monthly student newspaper Concrete officially launched in 1973, replacing Mandate from 1965; issues have included interviews with Tony Blair, Nick Clegg, Paul McCartney, Coldplay, Stephen Fry, Michael Palin, Harrison Ford and Max Mosley.
+The monthly student newspaper Concrete officially launched in 1973, replacing Mandate from 1965; issues have included interviews with Tony Blair, Nick Clegg, Paul McCartney, Coldplay, Stephen Fry, Michael Palin, Harrison Ford, Greg James, Charles Clarke and Max Mosley.
 Additional university publications included Phoenix, Can Opener, Mustard Magazine and Kett before Concrete re-launched in 1992.

 1980s

-In 1984, the UEA Law School first moved to Earlham Hall which dates back to 1580, and was the seat of the Gurney family.
+In 1984, the UEA Law School first moved to Earlham Hall which dates back to 1580 and was the seat of the Gurney family.
 Social reformer Elizabeth Fry grew up there and Prince William Frederick was once a regular guest.
-In 1986, the Climatic Research Unit (CRU) opened within the Hubert Lamb Building.
+In 1984, the Climatic Research Unit (CRU) moved to a new cylindrical building designed by Rick Mather.
+In 2006, this was named the Hubert Lamb Building in honour of the first director.
 In 1988, for the university's 25th-anniversary celebrations, King Charles III visited the CRU building.
 It has become one of the leading institutions worldwide concerned with the study of natural and anthropogenic climate change.

+Also in 1988, ten years after the Sainsbury Centre opened, all of the cladding had to be replaced with the aluminium panels having deteriorated beyond repair.
 In 1989, the British Centre for Literary Translation was founded in the School of Literature, Drama and Creative Writing by W. G. Sebald, who taught European Literature.
 In 1987, the Arthur Miller Centre for American Studies was set up to facilitate the study of the United States.
 Miller later spent his 85th-birthday at UEA when he was made an honorary graduate in 2000.
-That year, Kazuo Ishiguro won the Booker Prize and became one of three UEA graduates who would receive the award, along with Ian McEwan and Anne Enright.

 1990s

-In 1990, the student radio station Livewire1350AM launched, completing UEA's Media Collective of print, television, and radio.
+In 1990, the student radio station Livewire1350AM launched, completing UEA's Media Collective of print, television and radio.
 It was opened by Radio 1 DJ John Peel (who was awarded an honorary MA degree from UEA) and is now one of the longest running student radio stations in the country.
-In 1993, the Union of UEA Students took over the management of the Waterfront, a music venue and nightclub located on the bank of the River Wensum which has hosted bands and artists including Pulp, Radiohead, Nirvana, The Verve, Arctic Monkeys, The Prodigy, Amy Winehouse, Stereophonics, Paul Weller, Buzzcocks, MGMT, Travis, Moby, Ellie Goulding, and Foals.
-In 1994, Queen Elizabeth II returned to UEA to open the Queen's Building, which hosts classes within the School of Health Sciences.
+In 1993, the Union of UEA Students took over the management of the Waterfront, a music venue and nightclub located on the bank of the River Wensum which has hosted bands and artists including Pulp, Radiohead, Nirvana, The Verve, Arctic Monkeys, The Prodigy, Amy Winehouse, Stereophonics, Paul Weller, Buzzcocks, MGMT, Travis, Moby, Ellie Goulding and Foals.
+In 1994, Queen Elizabeth II opened the Queen's Building, which hosts classes within the School of Health Sciences.
 In 1995, the Elizabeth Fry Building was opened, providing new facilities for almost 800 students.

 2000s